Alex Younger: Counter terrorism

+On 16 February 2019, when interviewed by the British press, Younger was asked about the wives of British ISIS fighters stuck in Syria after the fall of the caliphate.
+He acknowledged their plight, but warned that such people would have acquired skills and connections that made them dangerous to the public.
+Home Secretary Sajid Javid later chose to strip Shamima Begum, who had married an ISIS fighter, of her British citizenship.
+The decision was confirmed in the case of Begum v Home Secretary.

 In September 2020, speaking to the Financial Times, Younger was asked if the UK had wrongly prioritised counter terrorism at the expense of coverage of Russia and China.
 Younger said that he supported the government's very low tolerance for instability driven by terrorism because it was such a gross violation of social norms.
 He described the recent destruction of the ISIS caliphate in Syria as a "High Point", but he warned that terrorism had now become more autonomous and spontaneous, and remained lethal.

-On 16 February 2019, when interviewed by the British press, Younger was asked about the wives of British ISIS fighters stuck in Syria after the fall of the caliphate.
-He acknowledged their plight, but warned that such people would have acquired skills and connections that made them dangerous to the public.
-Home Secretary Sajid Javid later chose to strip Shamima Begum, who had married an ISIS fighter, of her British citizenship, leaving the future of her and her son unclear.
-Richard Barrett, who is a former director of global counter-terrorism at MI6, told the press that Begum should be given a chance to rebuild her life with her son.
-He also suggested it would be unreasonable to expect the Syrian Defence Force to look after her indefinitely.
-Barrett stated that British society should be strong enough to reabsorb her.
-He said the immediate reaction of the British government "has been a complete lack of concern for her plight".

-Portrayal in popular culture

-In August 2019 Younger and his colleagues visited the James Bond film set of No Time to Die at Pinewood Studios in Buckinghamshire, where he shook hands with several actors, including Ralph Fiennes who played Younger's fictional counterpart "M".
+UK politics

+In a July 2024 interview with ITV News, Younger claimed that Britain had become 'irrelevant' since Brexit.

 Personal life

-Sailing, hiking and dogs

-Younger enjoys mountain hiking and sailing just like Sir Mansfield Cumming, a Royal Navy officer who lived on a boat in Southampton before becoming the head of MI6 in 1909.
-He has three dogs.

-Family

-Younger married Sarah Hopkins in Borgo a Mozzano, Tuscany, in 1993.
+Younger married Sarah Hopkins, daughter of architects Michael and Patty Hopkins, in Borgo a Mozzano, Tuscany, in 1993.
 On 30 March 2019, Younger's son, Sam, was killed in a motoring accident in Stirlingshire.